Prepare for travel to Nicaragua 3 months prior to departure.

 Hepatitis A or immune globulin (IG) Recommended for all unvaccinated people traveling to or working in countries with an intermediate or high level of hepatitis A virus infection where exposure might occur through food or water.
 Cases of travel-related hepatitis A can also occur in travelers to developing countries with “standard” tourist itineraries, accommodations, and food consumption behaviors.

 Hepatitis B Recommended for all unvaccinated persons traveling to or working in countries with intermediate to high levels of endemic HBV transmission, especially those who might be exposed to blood or body fluids, have sexual contact with the local population, or be exposed through medical treatment (e.g., for an accident).

 Ways to prevent malaria include the following:

-Using insect repellent and wearing long pants and sleeves to prevent mosquito bites
+- Use insect repellent (100% DEET) and wearing long pants and sleeves to prevent mosquito bites

 - Primaquine is a good option for an antimalarial drug (only after G6PD testing) in Nicaragua.
 Atovaquone-proguanil, chloroquine, doxycycline, or mefloquine can also be used instead

 Other mosquito borne diseases- precautions include DEET and protective clothing